adolby/AndrewDolby.com/README.md

 ## Implementation Details

-1. Uses re-frame and Reagent. re-frame is a Flux implementation that supplies a reactive flow template for structuring a ClojureScript app.
+Renders download list and theme buttons with re-frame and Reagent. re-frame is a Flux implementation that supplies a reactive flow template for structuring a ClojureScript app.
 Reagent is a ClojureScript React wrapper (and more!) that provides great performance while taking care of view updates as you change your application state.

-2. Template from valid HTML markup with kioo

 ## License
 MIT